-- A member must be 11 years old to show a market or dairy beef steer or heifer; 7 years old to show feeder calves. - All animals must be castrated by first weigh-in and have no visible horns or scurs by fair weigh-in, as determined by Livestock Committee veterinarian.
-Feeder calves by tagging date. - 3.
+- A member must be 11 years old to show a market or dairy beef steer or heifer; 7 years old to show feeder calves. - No horns will be allowed.
+Animals cannot have scurs longer than 1" by fair week weigh in.
+This will be determined by the livestock committee and may result in the animal being sent home - 3.
 To be eligible for sale, the following minimum weights and ages will be enforced:

 Species Ind.
 Wt.
 Age

-Beef 900 NA
+Beef 900 \overline{NA}

 Dairy Beef 1000 NA

 Dairy Feeder Calf 300 Dec 1-Jan 31